 - These are delicious when split and then toasted as you would a normal bagel.
 I used Trader Joe’s vegan cream cheese on top, and they were lovely.

 - I used Bob’s Red Mill flaxseed, Once Again tahini and Organic India psyllium!

-These vegan keto bagel thins are a low carb, gluten free, grain free nut free way to enjoy breakfast.
+These vegan keto bagels are a low carb, gluten-free, egg-free, nut free and dairy-free way to enjoy breakfast.
 They toast up nicely, and hold toppings quite well!

 - 1 tsp baking powder